ncovercash/homebridge-zway-schlage-be469/README.md

 * `host`: the IP/hostname of your Z-Way server and its port.
 Be sure to add a trailing slash
 * `user`: the username for the Z-Way instance
 * `pass`: the password for the Z-Way instance
+* `ignore`: Schlage lock nodes to ignore
+* `toPoll`: nodes which should be polled for new information (e.g. association/lifeline is broken)